ZainRizvi/ZainRizvi.github.io/_posts/2019-12-17-create-custom-deep-learning-containers.md

 Below I'll be walking you through the steps I took to create a Jupyter Lab container that lets you run Tensorflow with GPUs, but you can modify these instructions to meet your own exact needs.

 **Disclaimer**: While my team offers the Deep Learning containers (among other products), I myself have never used containers before.
 So the below is the results of my first real experimentation and if you know of better ways to achieve what I'm doing please let me know in the comments!

+At the bottom of the post are the key lessons I learned:

+* Differences between DLVM images and DL Container images
+* Some productivity hacks for working with Dockerfiles

 # **Prerequisites**